tracyxjy/GCD_HW3/CodeBook.md

 Variable Description
 --------------------
+The raw data variable description can be found in the "features_info.txt" in the unzipped folder.

-The tidy data 'UCI_HAR_Dat_Tidy1.txt' includes in total of 69 variables:
+The output tidy data 'UCI_HAR_Dat_Tidy1.txt' includes in total of 69 variables:

 1. "Data_Des": describe data source from the test data (as "test") or the training data (as "train")
 2. "Subject": number 1-30 identifying the volunteers performing the experiment